website-scraper/node-website-scraper/README.md

 Object with `.apply` method.
 Can be used to configure or change scraper behavior. `.apply` method takes one argument - `registerAction` function which allows to customize saving resource or generating filename or handling http response etc.
 You can add multiple plugins which register multiple actions.
 Plugins will be applied in order they were added to options.
 All actions should be regular or async functions.
-Scraper will call them in order they were added and use result (if supported by action type) from last call
+Scraper will call actions of specific type in order they were added and use result (if supported by action type) from last action call.

 List of supported actions with detailed descriptions and examples you can find below.
 ```javascript